Argentine businessman awarded an OBE for helping with Falklands/Malvinas humanitarian project

 An Argentine businessman, president of one of the country's largest corporations, has been awarded the Order of the British Empire, OBE, for “his services to relations between the United Kingdom and Argentina”.

-At the ceremony in the Argentine embassy in Buenos Aires, Eduardo Eurnekian was informed by Ambassador Mark Kent of the honor, the highest awarded to a non British citizen.
+At the ceremony in the Argentine embassy in Buenos Aires, Eduardo Eurnekian was informed by Ambassador Mark Kent CMG of the honor, the highest awarded to a non British citizen.

 Mr. Eurnekian, who is an outstanding entrepreneur as head of the Corporacion America, which among other assets holds the concession of all Argentine international airports, plus others in Uruguay and Italy, will be receiving the medal in coming months.